jwsloan/summer_to_remember/README.md

 - Store data securely in Firestore, and ensure minimal sensitive data storage on the frontend.

 ## Shoelace Integration
-- **Design & Aesthetics:** Shoelace provides a collection of professionally designed, accessible UI components that look polished and modern without additional styling.
+- Shoelace provides a collection of professionally designed, accessible UI components.
+These will be integrated directly within Svelte components to build the user interface, leveraging Svelte's reactivity and component model.
-- **Customization:** It utilizes CSS custom properties (design tokens) and the ::part pseudo-element, allowing you to easily tweak themes, colors, and layouts to match your branding.
-- **Ease of Use:** Shoelace is framework-agnostic and can be integrated into any project with minimal setup, making it ideal for static sites or projects without a build system.
-- **Integration:** Components can be included via CDN, enabling quick and easy incorporation into the project without the need for complex build tools.
+- Customization is available via CSS custom properties and `::part` pseudo-elements.

 ## Architecture & State Management
-- The app uses a lightweight, modular architecture:
-  - **Reactive Store:** State is managed using a Proxy-based store (see ADR-003), enabling reactive updates and easy test coverage.
-  - **Web Components:** UI elements like `<app-header>` and `<login-button>` are implemented as custom elements for reusability and separation of concerns.
-  - **No frameworks or build tools:** All code runs natively in the browser, with Shoelace components included via CDN.
+*(This section will be detailed as the SvelteKit architecture is implemented.
+Key aspects will include SvelteKit's file-based routing, Svelte's component model, and Svelte Stores for state management.)*

 ---

 # Getting Started
+*(This section will be updated with detailed setup instructions for the SvelteKit environment, including Firebase configuration and API key setup using environment variables.)*

 ## 1. Set Up Firebase Project
+*(This general Firebase setup process remains relevant.
+Specifics on integrating with SvelteKit will be added.)*
 1. Go to [Firebase Console](https://console.firebase.google.com/) and create a new project.
 2. In the Firebase project, add a new web app and register it.
 3. Copy the Firebase config object for use in your app (you'll add this to your JS later).